FreeZ77R/Labyrinthe-Cpp/README.md

 Remember to implement the notion of graph as indicated by the first url.
 The project is not frozen, you can bring all the extensions you want.

+# Using it

+The project-COO file and the .tar.gz archive contain the code of the labyrinth.
+Once downloaded you are moved to the main project folder and then used the following commands to recompile the files:

+ make clean
+ make
+ ./app